-- Automatic aid agreements, mutual aid agreements, or both - Replacement of vehicles with open cab/jump seat configurations - Age of the vehicle being replaced; older equipment receive higher consideration - Age of the newest vehicle in the department's fleet that is similar to the vehicle to be replaced - Average age of the fleet; older equipment within the same class - Converted vehicles not designed or intended for use in the fire service
+- Departments that have automatic aid agreements, mutual aid agreements, or both. - Population and call volume of primary first due response area or region. - Replacement of open cab/jump seat configurations. - Age of the vehicle being replaced; older equipment receive higher consideration. - Age of the newest vehicle in the department's fleet that is like the vehicle to be replaced. - Disclose vehicles on loan to the organization in the application narrative but not in the organization's inventory. - Disclose damaged vehicles and out of service vehicles in the organization's inventory. - Average age of the fleet; older equipment within the same class. - Converted vehicles not designed or intended for use in the fire service.